sun830910/A-Paper-A-Week/Ball*-tree- Efficient spatial indexing for constrained nearest-neighbor search in metric spaces/README.md

 2. We propose heuristics for finding the best splitting hyperplane with respect to the seleceted axes
 3. In the search stage, we suggest an effcient algorithm for range-constrained NN search.

+## Preliminaries and related work

+There are two approaches for exact search:

+1. Compact partition indexes that directly partition the data points, such as KD-tree, cover-tree and ball-tree
+2. Pivot-based indexes that use a set of points, called pivots, to map the points to another space in which the distance is easier to compute.

+While pivot-based approaches are faster in medium-sized datasets, the required number of pivots is extremely large for high-dimensional datasets.

+A ball-tree is a binary tree in which every node defines a D-dimensional hypersphere, or ball, containing a subset of the points to be searched.
+Each node of the tree represents a ball, that is a hyper-spherical partition.

+## Space partitioning

+### Ball-tree space partitioning

+Ball-tree is build using a divide-and-conquer approach.
+Initially, ball-tree has only one (root) node and all data points are assigned to it.
+In each step, the partition corresponding to each node is split into two sub-partitions.

+1. Select the farthest point from centroid of points in pi as the first (left) child pivot piL.
+2. Select the farthest point from piL as the second (right) child pivot piR.
+3. Assign each of the data points in pi to the partition whose pivot is closer.
+4. Assign the new sub-partitions as children of vi in the ball-tree.

+## Ball*-tree

+Ball-tree splits have two shortcomings:

+1. When splitting a partition, the number of points assigned to each sub-partition is not taken into account.
+As a result, the partitions do not necessarily have the same number of data points and the resulting tree is unbalnced.
+2. The distribution of the points is not considered for defining the separating hyperplane, but the hyperplane is determined by only the two farthest points.

+The intuition behind ball*-tree is to detect the best direction for splitting the data points.

+This direction is simply extracted by the first principal component.

+In ball*-tree, the hyperplane is determined in three steps:

+1. Apply Principal Component Analysis(PCA) and find the most significant (first) eigenvector w1.
+2. Map the data points to the axis corresponding to w1.
+3. Find a hyperplane that is perpendicular to w1 and splits the data points in a balanced manner.
+The splitting criteria is discussed further.